Third International Scientific and Practical Conference “Eagles of the Palearctic: Study and Conservation”

 Monitoring of the artificial nest was also supported by the WWF Central Asia Program.
 The creation of such an artificial nest to attract a breeding pair of White-tailed Sea Eagles was the first such endeavor in Kazakhstan, at least in the Southern shore of Lake Balkhash area.

-During 2021–2023, a pair of White-Tailed Sea Eagles from this breeding territory started to use it as a perch.
+During 2021–2023, a pair of White-Tailed Sea Eagles from this breeding area started to use it as a roost.
 In 2022–2023 Saxaul Sparrows (Passer ammodendri) nested repeatedly in the birdhouses installed in the structure, as well as in the branches of the artificial nest.
 Saxaul sparrows and Bukhara tit (Parus bokharensis) used the birdhouses for overnight stays in fall-winter and early spring.
 Afterwards, only Saxaul sparrows nested and hatched chicks in this site, including the 2023 season, having displaced the Bukhara tits.

 In neither 2022 nor 2023 did White-Tailed Sea Eagles nest on the platform.
 In September and October of 2022, the structure was frequently used by both individuals of the eagle pair for sleeping and resting, sometimes staying on it for many hours at a time.
 In late summer and fall of 2022, young eagle fledglings from this year were observed at this location, although it cannot be definitively stated that they were from this pair.
 In late January 2023, a pair was observed attempting to mate on the platform.